SUMMARY OF POSITION

 EXPERIENCE AND TRAINING

-High school diploma or its equivalent and a minimum of three to five years of related maintenance experience is preferred.
-Equivalent combination of experience and training which provides the required knowledge, skills, and abilities for the position may be considered in lieu of diploma.
+Bachelor’s degree in business, public administration, social sciences, psychology, sociology, social work or a related field plus at least one year relevant experience is preferred.
+Equivalent combination of experience and training which provides the required knowledge, skills and abilities for the position may be considered in lieu of degree.

 CERTIFICATES AND LICENSES REQUIRED